SeldonIO/seldonio.github.com/pluggable-prediction-algorithms.md

         curl 'http://127.0.0.1:5000/predict?json=\{"f1":1.6,"f2":2.7,"f3":5.3,"f4":1.9\}'

-You should see a reponse like:
+You should see a response like:

 {% highlight json %}
 {